août 23, 2024

-We all seem to have a friend who was simply born with perfectly straight teeth, but that certainly isn’t the norm.
-Most people develop some degree of crooked teeth throughout their lifetime because there are so many factors that can cause them to crowd or come in at an angle.
+We all know someone who was lucky enough to be born with perfectly straight teeth, but that’s far from the norm.
+Most people experience some degree of crookedness over time, as there are many factors that can cause teeth to crowd or grow in at an angle.

 If you have crooked teeth, you’re certainly not alone.
-In fact, you’re part of the majority, and in many cases there isn’t anything you could have done to prevent it, and asking "why do I have crooked teeth?"
+In fact, you’re part of the majority, and in many cases there isn’t anything you could have done to prevent it.

 We can’t pick our parents, but they have a big role in our lives starting with our genetic makeup.
 Sometimes poor jaw development or a small mouth are simply inherited (thanks, mom).